|Previous July 2014 Next|

 |Today View all upcoming events and classes|

-In 2008, the museum became part of Nova Southeastern University, the ninth-largest, not-for-profit independent institution in the nation.
+In 2008, the museum became part of Nova Southeastern University, one of the largest private research universities in the United States.

 In September 2013, Bonnie Clearwater joined the museum as its Director and Chief Curator.
 Under her leadership, the museum has embarked on an exciting new phase of growth and transformation.

 NSU Museum of Art’s permanent collections contain more than 6,000 works, including celebrated holdings by the post-war, avant-garde European Cobra artists, the nation’s largest collection of works by American painter William Glackens, and a significant collection of works by leading Latin American artists.
 The museum also maintains a special focus on photography year-round through its Foto Fort Lauderdale initiative.